iddi/oogway-processing/oogway/README.md

 Parameters:
 * distance - float

-Move the oogway forward by the specified distance, in the direction the oogway is headed.
+Move the oogway forward over the specified distance, in the direction the oogway is heading.

 ### backward | bk | back
     back(distance)